 ZF: Do you think your style has evolved from your previous film?

-MS: I am not sure if I have some particular style which would be typical for me.
-I rather try to conform the style according to the story – in case of my previous film Rosso Papavero it was to make a dark and magical atmosphere full of dreamlike glittering attractions.
-In The Kite, we decided to make almost all set from textile materials, because we wanted to move the surface of those textiles and express the wind, which is almost the third character in the film.
+MS: I am not sure if I have some particular style that would be typical for me.
+I rather try to conform the style according to the story – in the case of my previous film Rosso Papavero it was to make a dark and magical atmosphere full of dreamlike glittering attractions.
+In The Kite, we decided to make almost all sets from textile materials, because we wanted to move the surface of those textiles and express the wind, which is almost the third character in the film.

 ZF: I was watching the making of, and it seemed that equal time was spent between pre-production, production and post-production.
-But I was wondering what occupied you the most?
+But I was wondering what occupied you the most.

 Boy Armature for The Kite